jstonge/uvm-courses/README.md

 ![](./main.png)

 This is a small Observable framework data app to for validation of the UVM catalog parse.
-See `makefile` for instructions.
+See [Makefile](https://github.com/jstonge/uvm-courses/blob/main/Makefile) for instructions to access the data.
+Note that to reproduce the visualizatin, we use some SQL queries on the fly in the [data app](https://raw.githubusercontent.com/jstonge/uvm-courses/refs/heads/main/src/index.md?token=GHSAT0AAAAAACYSIIU75IPWKTXLDERJ4IOMZ4ZXYLQ).
+It shouldn't be too hard to replicate, with the wrangled data.

 <details><summary>Get started Observable Framework</summary>